-Kolbe Catholic College as the VCAL provider coordinates the assessment and collection of results for all curriculum components in a VCAL program.
-The satisfactory completion of curriculum components must be in accordance with the assessment guidelines for the accredited curriculum from the Victorian Curriculum and Assessment Authority (VCAA).
+Kolbe Catholic College coordinates the assessment and collection of results for all curriculum components in a VCAL program.
+The satisfactory completion of curriculum components must be in accordance with the assessment guidelines from the Victorian Curriculum and Assessment Authority (VCAA).
 The following are answers to commonly asked questions.